South East Sussex

 • Royal Oak Pett Road Pett TN35 4HG Telephone(01424) 812515

 The Royal Oak is a quintessential village inn, an attractive Grade II listed building believed to date back to the 18th Century.
 The freehouse reopened in 2021 under the new management of two local brothers.
 The pub serves four real ales and excellent food, both often locally sourced.
 The Oak is popular with locals and visitors alike.
 Events include quizzes and occasional live music.
 Warmed by two open fires, the pub has real character with friendly staff and is very welcoming.
 In addition to the bar area there is a separate dining area.
 There is an extensive garden area for outdoor eating and drinking.
 One picture shows landlord Robin with his collection of 150 different pump clips which have graced the pump handles at the Royal Oak during his first year.
 They are from more than 40 breweries demonstrating Robin and his team's passion for real ale.
-As well as these continuously changing ales, Harvey's Best is served.
+As well as these continuously changing ales, Harvey's Sussex Best Bitter is served.

 • Two Sawyers Pett Road Pett TN35 4HB Telephone(01424) 812255

 This popular village freehouse, dating from 17th century was refurbished in 2011 by new owners.
 Friendly staff provide a warm welcome and there are normally four excellent ales on offer, including local guests.
 The extensive menu of good locally sourced food, available every day, can make it busy, therefore reservations for dining are advisable.
 The delightful interior has a number of individual seating/dining areas and is warmed by open fires.
 There are more tables outside, together with a pétanque court.
-In 2018 it was the highest scoring pub in the local CAMRA branch area in CAMRA's national beer scoring system and the presentation picture shows the award being made in May 2019.
-There was a change of licensee in July 2020, although the ownership remained in the same family.

 • Pett Level